 Incorporate Your Program

 How do you make your Career Path Program part of your company culture?
 It’s starts with recruiting and continues throughout the employment life cycle.

 The career roadmap is now intrinsic to each job description.

 Include your Career Path Program in job interviews.
 It should be front and center, not an afterthought.

 New hires in mid-career positions (such as management) will have traveled part of the path with former employers.
 This improves how hiring managers evaluate job applicants.
 It will help your recruiting team craft better job postings.

 How a Career Path Program Shapes Onboarding and Training

-Continue with onboarding.
+During onboarding. show examples of career paths for the position.
+If your business is large enough to have a dedicated career counselor, that person should spend some time with each new hire in the first week or two.
 Make sure each new hire knows the possible roadmaps for their position.
 They will begin employment knowing you will invest in their career progression.
-This improves confidence from the outset.
+Imagine how this can instill confidence from the outset!

 How a Career Path Program Shapes Performance Reviews